-A vibrant and healthy specimen with access to water throughout the year as it is on the banks of the Dirhur canyon where water flows all year.
+A vibrant and healthy acridocarpus socotranus with access to water throughout the year as it is on the banks of the Dirhur canyon where water flows all year.
 It has survived one of the deadliest of cyclones in 2015, which ravaged Dirhur and changed the landscape by the enormous amount of water that pushed huge boulders downstream and ripped off date groves and native plants from the face of the earth.

 This is the finest specimen of this species I encountered on this trip.